More Than Numbers

 Students who complete a graduate internship work in a wide variety of roles in government, clinical, and academic labs, as well as research and development in industry.
 Alumni develop skills which have been successfully transferred to a wide variety of science and analyst roles.
 A selection of roles is highlighted below.
 These example positions share core competencies: significant overlap of responsibilities between different roles is possible.

 Students who complete the molecular sensors and biotechnology track work in a wide variety of chemistry and engineering roles within the life sciences, biotechnology, pharmaceutical, fragrance and materials sectors as well as peripheral sectors.
 The track, launched in 2019, prepares alumni for a range of chemistry, engineering and management roles- all requiring technical knowledge, communication, teamwork and the ability to quickly learn new information.
-A selection of roles is highlighted below.
+A selection of career examples for Molecular Sensors and Biotechnology graduates is highlighted below.

 Chemometrician: Utilizes design of experiments and statistics to evaluate resultant data from sensor data collection experiments in an effort to enhance sensor design and specifications to desired media and conditions.
 Example: Interpret and translate raw signals from environmental sensors into tangible data that informs users of hazardous materials.